Joe Greene: Other roles

 While most well known for the Coca-Cola commercial, Greene has acted in other roles.
 One of his first acting roles was in The Black Six, a blaxploitation film starring other NFL players including fellow Hall of Famers Lem Barney, Willie Lanier, and Carl Eller.
-Greene also played himself in the movie ...All The Marbles, a TV movie on teammate Rocky Bleier, titled Fighting Back: The Rocky Bleier Story, and in Smokey and the Bandit II.
+Greene also played himself in the movie ...All The Marbles, a TV movie on teammate Rocky Bleier, titled Fighting Back: The Rocky Bleier Story, and in Smokey and the Bandit II, in which he was ordered to "tackle that car" by Terry Bradshaw when Sheriff Buford T. Justice, played by Jackie Gleason, was in pursuit of Burt Reynolds' "Bandit".
+Greene then went and "tackled" Justice's patrol car, turning it completely over.

 Coaching career and later life

 After retiring from the NFL, Greene spent one year, 1982, as a color analyst for NFL on CBS before becoming an assistant coach under Steelers' head coach Chuck Noll in 1987.
 He spent the next 16 years as an assistant coach with the Pittsburgh Steelers (1987–1991), Miami Dolphins (1991–1995), and Arizona Cardinals (1996–2003).
 In 2004, he retired from coaching and was named the special assistant for player personnel for the Steelers.
 In this position, he earned his fifth Super Bowl ring after the Steelers won Super Bowl XL.
 When asked how it felt to finally win "one for the thumb", he replied, "That's all utter nonsense.
 It's one for the right hand.
 It's one for this group, for this team."
 He earned a sixth ring from Super Bowl XLIII.
 Greene is one of four people outside the Rooney family to have Super Bowl rings from the first six championship seasons.
 He retired from his position in the Steelers front office in 2013.

 In 2014, Greene was the subject of an episode of the NFL Network documentary series A Football Life, which chronicled his life and career.
-As of 2016, he resides in Flower Mound, Texas.
+As of 2024, he resides in Flower Mound, Texas.
 His wife of 47 years, Agnes, with whom he had three children, died in 2015.
 He has since remarried to Charlotte Greene.
 Greene is known as "Papa Joe" to his seven grandchildren.
 In 2017, Greene released an autobiography entitled Mean Joe Greene: Built by Football.

-In 2018 Greene set up the Agnes Lucille Craft Greene Memorial Scholarship in honor of his late wife.
+In 2018, Greene set up the Agnes Lucille Craft Greene Memorial Scholarship in honor of his late wife.
 The scholarships are presented annually to students from Texas, whose parents have battled cancer.